yangchihyuan/yangchihyuan.github.io/courses/CallForPosters.md

 Chih-Yuan Yang, Assistant Professor, Department of Artificial Intilligence, Chang Gung University (CGU)

 #### Q & A
-1. Q. Can authors use their own template rather than the one provided in this webpage?
-A. Yes, they can, and the four elements are still required: English, poster titles, authors' names and afflications.
+1. Q: Can authors use their own template rather than the one provided in this webpage?
+A: Yes, they can, and the four elements are still required: English, poster titles, authors' names and afflications.
 You can adjust your own poster orientation and size, and the physical size of our poster board is 147cm x 90cm (width x height).